 Who Can Benefit From OMT?

-Obstructive Sleep Apnea (OSA): Soft tissues can obstruct the airway during sleep, resulting in breathing issues.
+Obstructive Sleep Apnea (OSA): Incorrect tongue posture during sleep may be obstructing the airway, resulting in breathing issues.

-TMJ Disorders: Conditions related to the temporomandibular joint that can cause chronic pain and chewing difficulties.
+TMJ Disorders: Conditions related to the temporomandibular joint can cause chronic pain and chewing difficulties.

 Post-Frenectomy Recovery: Recovering from frenectomies, or tongue-tied procedures, may require help with muscle flexibility and movement.